tungstrinh/squirls-assembler-protocol/docs/assembling.md

     - Julio Diaz Caballero
 ---

-# DES Assembler protocol
+#

-> v 1.0.0
+> v 4.0.0

-In this page, we will describe the standard workflow to assembling a bacterial genome taking in illumina paired-end reads in `fastq` format.
+In this page, we will describe the standard workflow to assembling a bacterial genome taking in illumina paired-end reads and ONT demutuplexed in `fastq` format.

 ## 1. Setting up ##

-To run the **DES Assembler app**, your computer requires:
+To run the **SQUIRLS app**, your computer requires:

 * Docker Desktop installed on your computer.
-* The **DES Assembler app** installed on your computer.
+* The **SQUIRLS app** installed on your computer.

 ### Starting Docker desktop ###